PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook/docs/index.rst

 These pages are compiled from the **docs** section of the corresponding public `GitHub repository <https://github.com/PleaseStateTheNatureOfYourInquiry/VenusResearchWorkBook>`_.

-The manuscript has been submitted to A&A on 27 January 2025.
+The manuscript has been submitted to A&A on 27 January 2025 (`ArXiv version <https://arxiv.org/abs/2502.04650>`_).
+It received a positive review with minor corrections.

 .. toctree::